safkanyazilim/eanapilib/README.md

 This project contains two components:

-- api-lib: An Android optimized java library to handle making calls to Expedia Affiliate Network API.
+- api-lib: An Android optimized java library to handle making calls to [Expedia Affiliate Network API] [EAN].
 - sample-app: A sample Android app that uses the api-lib to make all of it's calls.

 ##Building both the Library and the App